zakklepac/git-assessment/README.md

 # git-assessment
-Why do we use Git?
+Why do we use Git?:
 It's a flexible tool that lets you create and edit projects locally.

-What is the difference between Git and Github git : local :: github : internet based
+What is the difference between Git and Github: git : local :: github : internet based

-How does Git work?
+How does Git work?:
 It takes local code and allows us to to push it to a safe repository

-What is a Git repository?
+What is a Git repository?:
 it's a staging area for projects. you can create or edit "branches" or whole projects

-Initialize a Git repository
+Initialize a Git repository:
 git init

-add and commit changes to a Git repository get commit -m "homework"
+add and commit changes to a Git repository: get commit -m "homework"

-Add remote destinations to your local Git repository git push
+Add remote destinations to your local Git repository: git push

-push commits from your local Git repository to a remote repository git remote add origin example@github.com:{userName}/{repoName}.git
+push commits from your local Git repository to a remote repository: git remote add origin example@github.com:{userName}/{repoName}.git

 Explain and be able to do the following: